 By Road - Dorchester is centrally situated on the intersection of the A35 and the A37, and is within comfortable distance of the M5, M3, and M27.
 By Rail - Intercity from Waterloo to Dorchester South Station, or from Bristol to Dorchester West Station.

-(for 15 or more in a group) £4.95 per pupil.
-One adult is admitted free for every ten pupils.
-Extra adults are charged £5.95 each.
-Special joint rates are available for visits to either The Dinosaur Museum or The Terracotta Warriors Museum on the same day.
+(for 15 or more in a group) Please ring 01305 269741 for details.
+Special joint rates are available for visits to The Dinosaur Museum on the same day.

 The Exhibition is suitable for those with impaired mobility.
 Two steps at access point - temporary ramps available.
 Other special needs: Hearing Impaired - Although there are several audio programmes, all information is clearly labelled.
 Partially Sighted - Some difficulty may be experienced with the low level of atmospheric lighting.